joparayno/ECE2112-PA1-Parayno/README.md

 # ECE2112-PA1-PARAYNO

-This repo contains my PA1 for Introduction to Python Programming.
+This contains my PA1 for Introduction to Python Programming.
 Experiment 1 covers the basic codes and functions in Python Programming.

 # Experiment 1 Problems